SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 This phrase is about legal frameworks/policies concerning equality and discrimination regarding women/gender/sex.
 The general structure is *legislation + equality + women/gender*

-Removed `disparit* OR bias*` from the women and gender string, seems to cause issues in combination with `bias` and `strateg* OR regulat*` - many medical papers regarding e.g. sex-biased regulation of genes.

-`strateg*` brings in a lot of results that are perhaps not really about legal frameworks (e.g. health strategies), and `regulation` brings in some about biological regulation - but difficult to remove?
+The last part of the search string (*women/gender*) is shared between search strings in many of the targets in SDG 5.
+However, here `disparit* OR bias* OR difference*` is removed, to reduce noise from medical papers regarding e.g. sex-biased regulation of genes.

 ```py
 TS=